 Provide Cooling Tower treatment prior to start up with near neutral pH water and use of only reasonable levels of film forming inhibitors.
+Contractor shall verify waster treatment system shall be fully functional and operable.

 SCS chemically treats the process water in HVAC systems.
 Designer to ensure chemical feeders are included in project documents for the implementation of the chemicals into the HVAC system at time of operation.
 Contractor shall coordinate with SCS chemical treatment vendor to pre-treat (passivate) cooling tower per manufacturer's requirements before placing into service.
+This is not required for fiberglass towers.

-SCS recommends that the basis of design be for a reinforced fiberglass cooling tower with a seamless basin.
+SCS recommends that the basis of design be a reinforced fiberglass cooling tower with seamless basin.
 SCS prefers the cooling towers to have a 20-year warranty against rust with a pre-approved minimum of 15-years and 5-year motor part warranty.

-An alternate stainless steel cooling tower design with welded, seamless, stainless steel basin is acceptable equivalent to cooling tower design and meet the same performance as the basis-of-design.
+An alternate stainless steel cooling tower design with welded, seamless, stainless steel basin is acceptable equivalent to cooling tower design and meet the same performance and warranty as the basis-of-design.
 Provide 5-years motor parts warranty.

-SCS prefers the following accessories, but are not required:
+SCS prefers the following accessories:

-- 1. Ladder with handrails
+Ladder with handrails

-- 2. Vibration switch
+Vibration switch

-- 3. Sweeper cleaning nozzles
+Sweeper cleaning nozzles

-- 4. Mechanical ball float level
+Mechanical ball float level

-- 5. Direct drive fan motor
+Direct drive fan motor - belt or gear drive is not acceptable.

-- 6. Dirt separator pump skid
+Dirt separator pump skid -BAS to Disable/Enable/Schedule.

-- 7. Auto self-cleaning and flush system
+Auto self-cleaning and flush system

-- 8. Connections for temporary equipment
+Contractor to provide connections for temporary equipment